abinit/abinit/doc/tutorial/eph4isotc.md

 - Writing electron DOS to file: teph4isotc_2o_DS1_EDOS
 ```

-After this section, we find some basic info concerning the Fermi surface
+Then the code outputs some basic info concerning the Fermi surface
-and the integration scheme for the linewidths:
+and the integration method for the double delta:

 ```sh
  ==== Fermi surface info ====